The Gordon Hotel, Portland: One of Victoria’s oldest pub licenses

-The Gordon Hotel, located at 63 Bentinck Street Portland, was established in 1842 as the Commercial Inn and was rebuilt as the Gordon Hotel in 1890.
-The hotel is still trading and claims to be the oldest continuous license issued in Victoria.
-However, there are other hotels that claim the title, including the Duke of Wellington and the Mac Hotel, which were both issued in 1835.
+The Duke of Wellington and the Mac Hotel claim to have been issued licenses in 1835.
 There is also the Elephant Bridge Hotel in Darlington, which also claims to be operating under the same continuous license since 1842.

 Subscribe to the latest Time Gents’ stories